jamespeilunli/clarity-ai/README.md

 WIP

-This natural language processing AI/ML project leverages sentiment analysis to detect depression from social media posts.
+This natural language processing AI/ML project leverages sentiment analysis to detect depression from personal, text-based social media posts in English.
 It utilizes binary classification with transformers to accurately identify potential signs of depression in user content.

 We deploy our project as a Flask web app using ngrok (permanent url may be provided soon).